 For years, getting paid was the single hardest thing to accomplish with deadbeat highhatters that I’ve ever dealt with.

+When I tell you that getting people who can afford to pay for services to pay for services is the hardest aspect of an event vendor, I’m speaking from experience.
 The more expensive the event, the bigger chance of another hot check or no check at all.
 One client wrote not one but two hot checks.
 I can’t make this shit up.
 Getting paid was like trying to pull teeth.

 Cindy calls them mansions, moochers and morons and, she’s right.
 We’ve met a few real liars over the years and we fell for a few sad luck stories.
 We no longer do.
 If you claim to not have any money, we will see you at your house and find out what you DO have.